oar-team/oar/sources/extra/oar-drmaa/doc_drmaa1.rst

 Test-suite
 ==========

-The DRMAA for OAR library was successfully tested with OAR_ 2.5.3 on Linux OS.
+The DRMAA for OAR library was successfully tested with OAR_ 2.5.3 and 2.5.4 on Debian and Centos.
 Following table presents results of tests from `Official DRMAA test-suite`_ (originally developed for Sun Grid Engine).

-Note, that tests with Suspending/Resuming job test need particular setting (see OAR configuration file `oar.conf`).
+Note, the test with Suspending/Resuming job test require the ``USERS_ALLOWED_HOLD_RESUME="yes"`` is set on frontend's  OAR configuration file (`oar.conf`).

 Known bugs and limitations
 ==========================